 I initially planned to keep this focused on business class flights, but I also have the economy redemption pricing information so I’ll include that as well.

 Earn your first 100,000 Ultimate Rewards points

-The Chase Sapphire Preferred credit card welcome bonus of 100,000 Ultimate Rewards points after spending $4,000 in the first three month is worth at least $1250.
-But you can potentially get even more value out of those points by using transfer partners such as British Airways to book American Airlines flights.
-This card also earns 2 points per dollar on travel and dining spend.
-The annual fee is very reasonable at $95.
-Here are 36 great ways to redeem the bonus.
+The Chase Sapphire Preferred credit card welcome bonus of 100,000 Ultimate Rewards points after spending $4,000 in the first three months is worth at least $1250.
+But you can potentially get even more value out of those points by using transfer partners.
+Here are 37 great ways to redeem the bonus.

 Before transferring any Amex, Chase, or Capital One Venture miles to an airline program, the first step is to find availability

 Redeeming airline miles is almost always subject to award availability and learning the best ways to search for award space will save time and frustration.